miyamot0/CrowdsourcedSingleCaseDesign/README.md

     ## Degrees of freedom: 130 total; 128 residual

 On the overall, the latency observed across individuals decreased as a function of 79.64 units following intervention.
+This supports the notion that there was a significant change in latency, overall, given the response to intervention.